DenchiSoft/VTubeStudio/README.md

 }
 ```

-## Request list of available items or items in scene
+## Requesting list of available items or items in scene

 This request lets you request a list of items that are currently in the scene.
 It also lets you request a list of item files that are available to be loaded on the user's PC, including Live2D items, animation folders, ...